 It is important to seek medical attention as soon as possible to make sure that you are physically okay, to help prevent and/or treat sexually transmitted infections and pregnancy, and to collect evidence should you choose to take legal action now or in the future.
 Medical attention is vital, as you may have sustained injuries of which you are unaware.

 If you do not wish to report to the police or go to the hospital, please contact Health Services (ext.
-7467), Counseling Services (ext.
+7467), Counseling and Wellness Center (ext.
 7678), the Rape Crisis Hotline (800-870-5905), or the Dean of Students Office (ext.
 7423) for support, guidance, and assistance.
 Please remember that you are not alone.

 Never forget that THIS WAS NOT YOUR FAULT.
 There are people at Clark University and in the Worcester community (see page 22) who will believe you and help you heal.